Introduction to networkx#

 nx.draw(N, pos=pos, node_size=0)

 You can already see that not all parts of the Network are connected with each other.
-Ireland, Great Britain, Scandinavia, the Baltics and some Islands in the Mediterranean are not connected to the continental grid.
+Ireland, Great Britain, Scandinavia, and some Islands in the Mediterranean are not connected to the continental grid.
 At least not via AC transmission lines.
 They are through HVDC links and back-to-back converters.
 These subgraphs denote the different synchronous zones of the European transmission network:

 len(list(nx.connected_components(N)))